ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Variable short names usually do not change between datasets supported by ESMValTool, as they are usually changed to match CMIP.
-Nevertheless, there are small changes in variable names in CMIP6 respect to CMIP5 (i.e. sea ice concentration changed from ``sic`` to ``siconc``).
+Nevertheless, there are small changes in variable names in CMIP6 with respect to CMIP5 (i.e. sea ice concentration changed from ``sic`` to ``siconc``).
 ESMValTool is aware of some of them and can do the automatic translation when needed.
 It will even do the translation in the preprocessed file so the diagnostic does not have to default